 As any new parent will attest, baby sleep training is no easy feat.
 And what makes it even trickier is the fact that no two babies are exactly the same: there is no one-size-fits-all method.

 Note: The articles presented on the Sleepopolis blog are for informational purposes only.
+This content is not meant to be medical in nature, nor should it take the place of qualified medical advice for you or your child.
 Please consult with your child’s healthcare professional before undertaking any new sleep training methods or any new sleep hygiene practices for your child.

 The Cry It Out Method